lakejs/lake-docs/reference/nodes.md

 * Return value:

-  The value of the input element if the `value` is not given, `this` object if not.
+  The value of the input element if the `value` is not given. `this` object if not.

 Example: